wenjunli-0/image_content_extraction/README.md

 # image_content_extraction
-extract the information regarding the amount of money, payer, time, etc. from a screenshot
+extract the information regarding the amount of money, payer, time, etc. from a screenshot.
+This simple work was done back to July.
+2019.